High-efficiency vertical emission spin-photon interface for scalable quantum memories: Abstract

 \section{Abstract}

 We present an efficient spin-photon interface for free-space vertical emission coupling.
-Using a digital twin approach, we show that our design achieves a far-field collection efficiency of 96\% at the numerical aperture of 0.7 with a 95\% overlap to a Gaussian mode.
+Using a dipole model, we show that our design achieves a far-field collection efficiency of 96\% at the numerical aperture of 0.7 with a 95\% overlap to a Gaussian mode.
 Our approach is based on a dual perturbation layer design.
 The first perturbation layer extracts and redirects the resonant mode of a diamond microdisk resonator around the optical axis.
 The second perturbation layer suppresses side lobes and concentrates most of the light intensity near the center.
 This dual-layer design enhances control over the farfield pattern and also reduces alignment sensitivity.
-Additionally, the implemented digital twin performs calculations \( 7 \times 10^6 \) times faster than full-wave FDTD simulations.
+Additionally, the implemented dipole model performs calculations \( 3.2 \times 10^6 \) times faster than full-wave FDTD simulations.
 These features make the design promising for quantum information applications.